AH42

 Asian Highway 42 (AH42) is a route of the Asian Highway Network, running 3754 km from AH5 in Lanzhou, China to AH1 in Barhi, India.

-Passes through China, Nepal, and India, it is the nearest Asian Highway to Mount Everest.
+The route passes through China, Nepal, and India.
+It is the nearest Asian Highway to Mount Everest.

 More than half of the route, from Lhasa to Lanzhou in China, is labelled as a "Potential Asian Highway."